KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 While nourishment is necessary in corporeal states,
 it remains a **structural tragedy** that life feeds upon life.

-Yet some will move beyond this cycle—
+Yet some will move beyond this cycle —
 not through denial,
 but through refinement.